-Provision Issue Proposal Create a selection criteria for housing that serves the needs of Native Americans (Section 401) Native Americans face a particularly acute affordable housing crisis, yet it has been difficult in some areas of the country for tribes to access Housing Credits.
-Require states to consider the affordable housing needs of Native Americans in their states by establishing a QAP selection criteria.
-Qualify Indian areas as Difficult Development Areas (Section 402) While some projects in Indian areas may qualify as DDAs and are thus eligible for up to a 30 percent basis boost, most tribal areas do not qualify under current DDA standards.
-Modifying the definition of DDAs to automatically include projects located in an Indian area, making these projects eligible for increased Housing Credit equity if needed to make them financially feasible.
-Provide a basis boost in rural areas (Section 501) Building affordable housing in rural areas presents certain challenges that developers in more urban areas are less likely to face.
+Provision Issue Proposal Provide a basis boost in rural areas (Section 501) Building affordable housing in rural areas presents certain challenges that developers in more urban areas are less likely to face.
 In particular, rural areas often have very low area median incomes.
 Because Housing Credit rents are based on area median income levels, rural properties often cannot generate enough cashflow to support much debt.
-Therefore, these properties need more equity invested in them on the front end.
-Give states the ability to provide up to a 30 percent basis boost to properties in rural areas if needed for financial feasibility by qualifying rural areas as Difficult Development Areas.
-Rural areas are defined as nonmetropolitan counties and rural areas designated in state QAPs and defined by Section 520 of the Housing Act of 1949.
-This would allow these developments to receive more Housing Credit equity than would otherwise be available to them.
-Standardize income eligibility for rural properties (Section 502) Under current law, there is a discrepancy in tenant income limits for Housing Credit properties located in rural areas based on whether or not the property is financed with Housing Bonds.
-The income limits in rural Housing Credit properties financed with the 9 percent Credit are the greater of area median income or the national nonmetropolitan median income; whereas the income limits in rural Housing Credit properties financed with the 4 percent Credit are based solely on area median income.
-Base income limits in rural projects on the greater of area median income or the national nonmetropolitan median income.
-This would standardize tenant income limit rules for Housing Credit projects in rural areas regardless of whether or not they are financed with Housing Bonds, making bond-financed developments more feasible in rural areas while aligning program rules.
+Therefore, these properties require additional equity to be financially feasible.
+While some properties in rural areas may qualify as DDAs and are thus eligible for up to a 30 percent basis boost, most rural areas do not qualify under current DDA standards.
+Modify the definition of DDAs to automatically include properties located in rural areas, making these properties eligible for increased Housing Credit equity if needed to make them financially feasible.
+For the purposes of this provision, rural areas are defined as nonmetropolitan counties and rural areas designated in state QAPs and defined by Section 520 of the Housing Act of 1949.
+Standardize income eligibility for rural properties (Section 502) Under current law, there is a discrepancy in tenant income limits for Housing Credit properties located in rural areas based on whether or not the property is financed with multifamily Housing Bonds.
+The income limits in rural Housing Credit properties financed with the 9 percent Credit are the greater of area median income or the national nonmetropolitan median income; whereas the income limits in rural Housing Credit properties financed with the 4 percent Credit (and Bonds) are based solely on area median income.
+Base income limits in rural properties on the greater of area median income or the national nonmetropolitan median income.
+This would standardize tenant income limit rules for Housing Credit properties in rural areas regardless of whether or not they are financed with multifamily Housing Bonds, making bond-financed developments more feasible in rural areas while aligning program rules.